pigi

 2.12.5 Icon orientation

-Most Ptolemy icons have inputs coming in from the left and outputs going out to the right.
-To get better looking diagrams, you may sometimes wish to reorient the icons.
-This can be done with the vem command "transform" ("t").
+command "transform" ("t").
 Select the icon you wish to transform and type "t" as many times as necessary to get the desired orientation.
 Each time, you get a 90 degree rotation.
 Then execute the move-object "m" to commit the change.
 Notice that a 180 degree rotation results in an upside down icon.
 To avoid this, reflect the icon rather than rotating it.
 To reflect it in the vertical direction (exchanging what's on top for what's on the bottom), select the object, type "my" (include the quotation marks), type "t" to transform, and "m" to move.
 To reflect along the horizontal direction, use "mx" instead of "my".
-In summary:
+In summary:"mx" t m

-To reflect it vertically, type:
+To reflect it vertically, type:"my" t m

 2.12.6 Finding the names of terminals

 Some stars have several terminals, each with a different function.
 The documentation may refer to these terminals only by name.
 Unfortunately, the name of a terminal is not normally visible when an icon is viewed with normal scaling.
 However, zooming in will eventually reveal the name.
 The easiest way to do this is to draw a box around the terminal and open a new window with the "o" command.
 Then you can zoom in if necessary.
-Future versions of Ptolemy will hopefully have a better mechanism.
+Future versions of Ptolemy will hopefully have a better mechanism.2.12.7 Multiple inputs and outputs

-Ptolemy supports star definitions that do not specify how many inputs or outputs there are.
-The Add and Fork stars are defined this way, for instance.
+stars are defined this way, for instance.
 Consider the following two icons, found in the "arithmetic" palette of the SDF domain:

 There are three ways to work with a star that has a multiple-input or multiple-output connection (technically, a "multiporthole").

-First, you can just draw multiple connections to or from the double-arrow porthole icon.
-This is easy, but it has some limitations.
-You can't control what order the connections will actually be made in.
-That doesn't matter for an Add star, but for some star types it's important to know which connection corresponds to which element of the multiporthole.
-Also, the connected portholes can't be connected to any other stars, nor can you use delay icons, because vem will get confused (see "Auto-forking" on page 2-48).
+star, but for some star types it's important to know which connection corresponds to which element of the multiporthole.
+Also, the connected portholes can't be connected to any other stars, nor can you use delay icons, because vem

 Second, you can attach a "bus create" or "bus break out" icon to the multiporthole terminal, choosing one that provides the right number of terminals for your schematic.
 (These icons are available in the "Higher order functions" section of the domain's palette.)
 This solves both of the problems with multiple connections to a single terminal.
 It may not make for a very pretty schematic, however.

-In any facet, execute the pigi command "Extend:make-star" ("*").
+command "Extend:make-star" ("*").
 A dialog box appears.
 Enter "Add.input=8" for the star name, "SDF" for the domain, and "$PTOLEMY/src/domains/sdf/stars" for the star src directory (assuming this is where the source code is stored).
 Note that "input" is the name of the particular multiple input that we want to specify.
 If you do not know where the source code is stored, then just look-inside ("i") an existing instance of the star.
-The vem console window and the header of the editing window that open both tell where the star source code is.
-A second dialog box appears asking you where you would like the icon put.
-Accept the default, "./user.pal".
-Then open user.pal using "O" to see the new eight-input adder icon.
-You may edit this icon, as explained in "Editing Icons" on page 2-34.
+The vem

 2.12.8 Using delays

 In several domains, delays can be placed on arcs.
 A delay is not a star, but rather is a property of the arc connecting two stars.
 The interpretation of the delay in the dataflow domains (SDF, DDF, BDF, and most code generation domains) is as an initial particle on the arc.
 An initial particle for the scalar data types is one whose value is zero.
 When the arc passes particles containing "message" type data, a delay on the arc will create an "empty" message.
 Most often, the destination star of the arc must be able to interpret such "empty" messages explicitly in context of the user-defined type because a "zero" might have different meanings depending on the type.
-Any feedback loop in the SDF domain must have a delay, or the computation in the loop would not be able to begin.
+Any feedback loop in the SDF domain must have a delay, or the computation in the loop would not be able to begin.pigi

-However, there are restrictions.
-To understand these restrictions, it is worth explaining that vem stores connectivity information in the form of netlists, simply listing all terminals that are connected together.
+stores connectivity information in the form of netlists, simply listing all terminals that are connected together.
 If a delay appears somewhere on a net, and that net has more than one point-to-point connection, then it is not easy to determine for which connection(s) the delay is intended.
 Consequently, at the time of this writing, delays are disallowed on nets with more than one connection.
 If you attempt to put a delay on such a net, then when you try to run the system, an error message will be issued, and the offending net will be highlighted.
-To get rid of the highlighting, execute the pigi command "Edit:clear-marks".
-To fix the problem, delete the offending net, and replace it with one or more fork stars and a set of point-to-point connections.
-An incorrect and correct example are shown below:
+To get rid of the highlighting, execute the pigi

-There is also a more subtle restriction.
-Suppose two outputs are connected to a single multiple-input terminal.
-Then neither of these outputs can also be connected to some other input terminal.
-If they are, Ptolemy will issue the error message "multiple output ports found on the same node."
-The reason this happens is simple.
-Vem knows nothing about multiple inputs, so it sees a net with more than one output and more than one input.
+knows nothing about multiple inputs, so it sees a net with more than one output and more than one input.
 Ptolemy is not given enough information to reconcile this and figure out which outputs should be connected to which inputs.
 To avoid this problem, it is again necessary to use explicit fork stars, as shown below:

 2.12.10 Dealing with errors